Attention to Warp: Deep Metric Learning for Multivariate Time Series: Proposed Approach

 In the case of the proposed approach, the attention model can be realized more efficiently.
 Let $\mathbf{A}$ be reshaped to a $W\times1\times K$ tensor and be \emph{horizontally} stacked $W$ times.
 Similarly, $\mathbf{B}$ is reshaped to a $1\times W\times K$ tensor and is \emph{vertically} stacked $W$ times.
 They are then concatenated along their third axis, leading to a $W\times W\times 2K$ tensor.
 We call this operation an \say{outer concatenation} (analogous to the outer product) and denote it by $\mathbf{A}\oplus\mathbf{B}$.
 Instead of obtaining each $p_{ij}$ individually, we can obtain the warping matrix $\mathbf{P}$ at once by the convolution between the outer concatenation $\mathbf{A}\oplus\mathbf{B}$ and the kernel function $\varphi$.
 Our attention model $\mathrm{\Phi}$ can thus be defined by an FCN.

 \textbf{Backbone Network.} In this paper, we adopt U-net~\cite{RonnebergerFB15}, which was originally developed for biomedical image segmentation, as the FCN to define $\mathrm{\Phi}$.
 Since the input (outer concatenation) $\mathbf{A}\oplus\mathbf{B}$ of the FCN can be regarded as a $2K$-channel \say{image} of size $W\times W$, and the output (warping matrix) $\mathbf{P}$ as a single-channel \say{image} of the same size, it is appropriate to employ U-net as the FCN for direct \say{image-to-image} mapping.
 Compared to the $1\times1$ convolution described above, the U-net linearly increases the size of the receptive field by stacking multiple $3\times3$ convolution layers.
 The flexible decision $p_{ij}$ thus depends not only on the local data points $\mathbf{a}_i$ and $\mathbf{b}_j$ but also on their neighborhood along the time axis.
-This enables the exploitation of beneficial contextual information.
+This enables the exploitation of beneficial contextual information. {Note that for simplicity, we have assumed that the input time series $\mathbf{A}$ and $\mathbf{B}$ have the same length $W$, but our approach is not limited to this assumption since U-net can naturally handle inputs (outer concatenation $\mathbf{A}\oplus\mathbf{B}$) of arbitrary size.}

 \textbf{Learning.} Once the warping matrix $\mathbf{P}$ is output from the U-net, a row-wise softmax is conducted on $\mathbf{P}$ to ensure that each $\mathbf{p}_i\in\mathbf{P}$ is $l^1$-normalized and to make it peakier. $\mathbf{B}$ is then warped according to $\mathbf{P}_s\mathbf{B}$ to compensate for temporal distortions, where $\mathbf{P}_s$ is the output of the softmax.
 During training, a contrastive loss can thus be defined by Eq.~\eqref{e:contrastive_A}, which is adapted from the extensively used conventional contrastive loss~\cite{HadsellCL06}.